oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/cloud-native-labs/Health-readiness-liveness/Health-liveness-readiness.md

   Normal  Started    4m28s  kubelet, docker-desktop  Started container storefront
 ```

-It's started and no unexpected events !
+It's started and no unexpected events!

 Now is the time to explain that "Not frozen ..." text in the status.
 To enable us to actually simulate the service having a deadlock or resource starvation problem there's a bit of a cheat in the storefront LivenessChecker code :